HongK08/HongK08-NVIDIA-AI-specialist-certification/README.md

 https://github.com/user-attachments/assets/84c89545-841a-4513-ad81-d2c43a641c14
 #

- # And this is a photo of it running on Jetson Nano.
+ # And this is a video of it working on Jetson Nano.

 https://github.com/user-attachments/assets/5fc3a9b3-13d4-4a09-aa27-c812c89e2597